 Every year, there are more than one million Australian tourists visiting Indonesia and many of them are investors who have seen the huge opportunities that Indonesia offers and decided to seize them.
 With the recent economic partnership agreement (The Indonesia-Australia Comprehensive Economic Partnership Agreement – CEPA) signed by Australia and Indonesia, it is expected that we will see rapid growth of business incorporation through company registration in Indonesia by Australians.

 This newly signed agreement indicates that all Australian tariffs on Indonesian imports will be eliminated by the end of 2019, and 94% of Indonesian tariffs on Australian imports will be progressively dismissed at the same time as well.

 If you are an Australian who is ready to set up a company in Indonesia, this article is for you.
-Here we are going to talk about the requirements for an Australian to start a business in Indonesia, as well as your visa requirements, legal entity options, local sponsorship, and shelf company alternative.
+Here we are going to talk about the requirements for an Australian to start a business in Indonesia, as well as your visa requirements, legal entity options, and local sponsorship.

 Indonesia is Australia’s 13th biggest trade partner.
 In 2018 alone, the two-way trade between Australia and Indonesia amounted to US$8.6 billion, with textile and footwear industries being the largest contributors.

 Under CEPA, not only that major tariffs are going to be pulled out to achieve free trade in goods, Indonesia also opens up the country’s university sector for foreign investments.
 Now, Australians can own up to 67% foreign shares in the university sector, which was previously closed to foreign ownership under the Negative Investment List.

 There are two major types of legal entities that Australian investors can consider while setting up a company in Indonesia.
 They are a local company (PT) and a foreign company (PT PMA).
 Of course, Australians must meet certain requirements in order to be able to register with either one of the legal entities.